 Performance, Performance, Performance.

 Even in a single-threaded system, asynchronousity can improve performance.
 Using asynchronous file IO calls, for example, can free up the UI thread to process user input more responsively.

 Even in a single-core multi-threaded system, lock-free algorithms can improve performance, by avoiding thread scheduling overhead such as kernel mode transitions when stalling threads.

 API Documentation generated with Doxygen can be found here.
-I'm currently in the process of writing documentation, and so far very little is online.
+I'm currently in the process of writing documenation, and so far very little is online.

 This project is available under the GPL, for non-commercial purposes.
 For commercial licensing, please contact me.